-aka Hercules In the Haunted World; Hercules Vs the Vampires (Ercole Al Centro Della Terra)
+aka Hercules in the Haunted World; Hercules Vs the Vampires

-Reg Park (Hercules), George Ardisson (Theseus), Christopher Lee (Lico), Ida Galli (Persephone), Leonora Ruffo (Dyonara)
+Reg Park (Hercules), George Ardisson (Theseus), Christopher Lee (Lico), Ida Galli (Persephone), Leonora Ruffo (Deianira)

 Hercules in the Center of the Earth is generally regarded as the best of the 1960s Italian muscleman films.
 It has a considerable (if maybe overrated) reputation.
 This is largely due to the presence of Italian director Mario Bava.
 Bava became a cult director on the basis of the extraordinarily stylish Black Sunday/The Mask of the Demon/The Revenge of the Vampire Woman (1960), made just the year before and would go onto a substantial body of other genre films.
 (See below for Mario Bava’s other films).